Local area network: Infrastructure and technicals

 A conceptual diagram of a LAN at a small business office; this example includes two rooms, each with a switch, as well as a file server, and a mix of wired and wireless connections.
 This is the star topology.

 Simple LANs in office or school buildings generally consist of cabling and one or more network switches; a switch is used to allow devices on a LAN to talk to one another via Ethernet.
 A switch can be connected to a router, cable modem, or ADSL modem for Internet access.
 LANs at residential homes usually tend to have a single router and often may include a wireless repeater.
 A LAN can include a wide variety of other network devices such as firewalls, load balancers, and network intrusion detection.
 A wireless access point is required for connecting wireless devices to a network; when a router includes this device, it is referred to as a wireless router.

 Advanced LANs are characterized by their use of redundant links with switches using the Spanning Tree Protocol to prevent loops, their ability to manage differing traffic types via quality of service (QoS), and their ability to segregate traffic with VLANs.
 A network bridge binds two different LANs or LAN segments to each other, often in order to grant a wired-only device access to a wireless network medium.

 Network topology describes the layout of interconnections between devices and network segments.
 At the data link layer and physical layer, a wide variety of LAN topologies have been used, including ring, bus, mesh and star.
 The star topology is the most common in contemporary times.
-Wireless LAN (WLAN) also has its topologies: independent basic service set (IBSS, an ad-hoc network) where each node connects directly to each other (this is also standardized as Wi-Fi Direct), or basic service set (BSS, an infrastructure network that uses an wireless access point).
+Wireless LAN (WLAN) also has its topologies: independent basic service set (IBSS, an ad-hoc network) where each node connects directly to each other (this is also standardized as Wi-Fi Direct), or basic service set (BSS, an infrastructure network that uses a wireless access point).